raphickie/book_summaries/c# in depth (and after).md

 - Wow, iterators are IDisposable.
 - Wow, foreach uses Using inside.
 Also it creates a state machine: Current, Finally, Dispose and other fun stuff.
 It saves state of the iterator, it has a special finalizer etc.

-- Weird, but Partial classes can have partial classes inside them.
+- Partial classes can have partial classes inside them.
 I never needed to use that, but it's said that it is needed in the code generators

 - Static class cannot be used as a generic parameter (never needed that though)
 - :: is just an alias to a namespace